Description

 A very interesting species regarding its growing habitat too – as you can see in the gallery, it grows perfectly well in full sun meadows at sub-alpine level but also under shade, usually in old Fagus sylvatica woods.

-Germination: Helleborus seeds require a warm moist period followed by colder temperatures in order to germinate.
-Seeds sown in late summer (by July/August, depending on the region) will germinate in the spring; those sown later in the fall/winter will germinate in the second spring after sowing.
+Germination: Helleborus seeds require a warm/moist period of stratification followed by cold/moist stratification in order to germinate.
+Seeds sown in late summer (by July/August, depending on the region) will germinate in the next spring; those sown later, in the fall/winter will germinate in the second spring after sowing.

 Please read for more details: Growing Helleborus from seeds.